apache/daffodil-infrastructure/containers/check-release/README.md

-Alternatively, if you would like to do the same checks but also check for reproducibility, use the Release Candidate Container to build a release directory directory, then run the following:
+Alternatively, if you would like to do the same checks but also check for reproducibility, use the Release Candidate Container to build a release directory, then run the following:

     podman run -it --rm \
-      --volume <RELEASE_DIR>:/release
+      --volume <RELEASE_DIR>:/release \
       daffodil-check-release "<DIST_URL>" "<MAVEN_URL>" /release